ding0t/scbc-taipan/README.md

    1. what is nix (history, distros, releases, where/why)
    1. gui vs terminal
    1. gui orientation (desktop dependant)
-   1. terminal and useful commands (wherew am I, how do I get help, tricks)
+   1. terminal and useful commands (where am I, how do I get help, tricks)
 1. Accounts
    1. Users (types, guest)
    1. groups (why)